plaisier-lab/ccAFv2/README.md

 # Building the ccAFv2 classifier
 The construction of the ccAFv2 classifier takes place in the file:  [04_building_ccAFv2.py](https://github.com/plaisier-lab/ccAFv2/blob/main/scripts/04_building_ccAFv2.py)
 This script contains the ANN model for ccAFv2, which can be repurposed to build classifiers to predict cell types in other classifiers by exchanging the U5-hNSC scRNA-seq data and labels with new data and labels.
-The classifier_ccAFv2 class can take in any dataset, and provides parameters to adjust the construction of the classifier:
+The classifier_ccAFv2 class can take in any dataset, and provides parameters to adjust the construction of the classifier.
+It does this by taking those parameters in through it's init funciton:

 ```python
 def __init__(self,